compintell/Mooncake.jl/bench/README.md

 ## Inter-framework Benchmarking

 This comprises a small suite of functions that we AD using `Tapir.jl`, `Zygote.jl`, `ReverseDiff.jl`, and `Enzyme.jl`.
+The primary purpose of this suite of benchmarks is to ensure that we're regularly comparing the performance of a range of reverse-mode ADs on a set of problems which are known to stretch them in various ways.
+For any given function in the suite, some frameworks might have rules for it, and some not.
+Consequently, they're not comparing the same thing in all cases.

+Please note that we have found that the results of the comparisons vary widely from machine to machine.

 This suite of benchmarks is also run as part of CI, and the output is recorded in two ways:
 1. a table of results is posted as comment in a PR
 1. the table and a corresponding graph are stored as github actions artifacts, and can be retrieved by going to the "Checks" tab of your PR, and clicking on the artifact button.